-Lucille struggled with the anxiety of the pandemic's physical separation.
-Isolated from her family and friends, she was also dealing with the loss of in-person programs which connected her to her community.
-Like so many other family members of long-term care residents, Susan was concerned about her mother's social and emotional needs.
+My brilliant, funny and engaging mom struggled with the anxiety of the pandemic's physical separation.
+Isolated from family and friends, she also dealt with the loss of in-person programs which connected her to her community.
+Like so many family members of long-term care residents, I was concerned about Mom's social and emotional needs.

 A key benefit of quality communities is their commitment to provide compelling, engaging programs to help residents socialize and connect with peers.
-Susan saw the need for such programs to continue even with vital social distancing.
+Mom and I saw the need for such programs to continue even with vital social distancing.

 The response was immediate - and positive.
-Weary after a torrent of bad news and divisive politics through the pandemic, families were delighted to have something fresh and positive to talk about with their loved ones.
-"They would say, 'Thank god I have something else to talk to Mom about - and they'd give me more ideas to build programs around," says Susan.
+Weary after a torrent of bad news and divisive politics, families were delighted to have something positive to talk about with their loved ones.
+How exciting to experience community travel around the world together, sightseeing and speaking with locals in real-time!